Pedro Couceiro: GT’s'

 In 1998, he competed in the Porsche Supercup (the most competitive mono-brand championship in the world to date) where apart from the extreme competitiveness and the excellent level of the drivers, he was still able to continue to roll in front of the F1 teams, since all races were disputed in the same events as the “Master” discipline.

 After a first time of adaptation, very common for almost all the pilots coming from the Formulas, he began to enter regularly in the top 10.

 In 1999 he maintained himself in the same championship and began the year with a Pole Position and a second place in the Australian event taken place at the Melbourne circuit.
 He even leads the championship but once again, a wide range of accidents removed the Portuguese driver from the leading position.
 Stays in the Porsche Supercup for two more seasons.
 In 2001 he embraced a new project, this time with Miguel Pais do Amaral in the GT Spanish Championship.
 In spite of the excellent results that were achieved in 2001, 2002 and 2003, it was in 2004 that everything began to run in a more consistent way, which allowed the duo to achieve the title of Vice-champions in the GT Iberic Cup and the third place in the GT Spanish Championship.

 In 2007, about to celebrate 25 years of his career, he decides along with Manuel Gião to compete in the GT Spanish Championship.
 The partnership could not have been better: several podiums, Iberian GT Champions and Vice-Champions of Spain.
 The following year, again with Gião, he decides to climb one more step and face the International GT Open, commonly named the European GT, and get the third place in the Championship in addition to the team title (PlayTeam Ferrari) along with M. Maceratesi and Andrea Montermini.
 In 2009 they remain in the same Championship but exchange the Ferrari for the team Porsche Official Italy (Autorlando).
-They finish the season in the fourth final position and repeat the title by teams, this time together with G.Roda and Richard Lietz.
+They finished the season in the fourth final position and repeat the title by teams, this time together with G.Roda and Richard Lietz.
 In the 2010s season, Pedro Couceiro remains at the International GT Open but this time in the GT3 category and with the Kessel team.
 After a few mishaps he obtains the fifth place in the championship even though he had been in the title fight until very close to the end of the season.